1202kbs/Robustness-and-Interpretability/README.md

 # Robustness and Interpretability

-Experiment codes for *Bridging Adversarial Robustness and Gradient Interpretability*.
+Official repository for *Bridging Adversarial Robustness and Gradient Interpretability*.

 ## Results

-Here we show the results from each section of our paper.
-For each result, we link the jupyter notebook that can be used to reproduce the experiment.
+Here we show the results from our paper along with the link to the jupyter notebook that can be used to reproduce the experiment.

 ### Section 2.1